codymlewis/pox3/README.md

 This is a python3 port of [POX](https://github.com/noxrepo/pox), a networking software platform written in Python.
-POX3 is forked from POX as its goal it to provide a package based library for constructing controllers.
+POX3 is forked from POX (Version eel 0.5.0) as its goal it to provide a package based library for constructing controllers.

 ## History and Details